zogzog/cubicweb/doc/book/en/development/migration/index.rst

 Migration
 =========

-One of the main concept in *CubicWeb* is to create incremental applications.
+One of the main design goals of *CubicWeb* was to support iterative and agile development.
 For this purpose, multiple actions are provided to facilitate the improvement of an instance, and in particular to handle the changes to be applied to the data model, without loosing existing data.

 The current version of a cube (and of cubicweb itself) is provided in the file `__pkginfo__.py` as a tuple of 3 integers.